Local Improvement Program

 Senior Local Improvement Clerk - Assessment and Taxation Department at 204-986-2539.

-Relocation of existing street/lane light poles will generally be allowed, but only within 6 feet of their original location and maintaining the existing alignment pattern.
-Please note that if allowed, the cost of the relocation will be the responsibility of the customer.
+Relocation of existing street/lane light poles will generally be allowed.
+Please note that once approved, the cost of the relocation will be the responsibility of the applicant.
 These costs typically run between $1000 to $3000, but can increase substantially depending on circumstance.
-For example, relocating wood poles that are also carrying Hydro overhead lines will be more that $3000 and may be substantially more.
+For example, relocating wood poles that are also carrying Hydro overhead may be substantially more.

-Requests to relocate Hydro Poles that have no street/lane lighting attached should be directed to
+To initiate a relocate for Hydro Poles that have NO street/lane lighting attached should be directed to Manitoba Hydro at https://www.hydro.mb.ca/accounts_and_services/services_and_lighting/business/.

 Report a Street Light Problem.